-The new transit service priority restrictions will include the following will expand the hours of transit service priority on Third Avenue to include all hours from 6am to 7pm on seven days a week.
+The new transit service priority restrictions will expand the hours of transit service priority on Third Avenue to include all hours from 6am to 7pm seven days per week.
 Non-transit motorized vehicles will continue to be permitted in limited circumstances.
-Commercial vehicles (e.g., delivery vans and trucks) will be permitted travel more than one block from 9am to 3pm provided that they use designated loading areas.
+Commercial vehicles (e.g., delivery vans and trucks) will be permitted to travel more than one block from 9am to 3pm provided that they use designated loading areas.
 General traffic will also be allowed during transit service priority hours so long as vehicles enter Third Avenue by making a right turn onto the street and then making the next available right turn off the street like today.

 Outside of the transit service priority hours, non-transit motorized vehicles will continue to have free access to the street.
 SDOT will install new signage to make the restrictions clear to people driving.
 The signage will be digital and static.
 On the pavement, bus-only striping is also a possibility, according to Paul Roybal, a Metro transit planner.

 The second round of operational improvements will come in March and include off-board fare payment and all-door boarding.